Alkimik9000/api-start-express-ts/README.md

      git clone https://github.com/Alkimik9000/api-start-express-ts

-2. Navigate to the project folder:
+2. Navigate to the root directory of the cloned repository using the `cd` command

-     `cd rest.api`

-3. Install the dependencies:
+3. Using the terminal, install the dependencies:

     ```
     npm install